 Too Much Too Fast

 Another misconception — the garbage disposal can handle tons of food at once.
 This is not true, either.
 Testing and pushing the unit's limitations will overwhelm it.
 An overwhelmed garbage disposal makes a humming noise.
-When you peek inside the disposal with a flashlight, no food is moving around inside.
+One way to tell if your garbage disposal is overwhelmed is if no food is moving around inside when you peek inside the disposal with a flashlight.
 A second way to tell if you’ve overwhelmed the garbage disposal is seeing a water-food mix backing up into the sink.

 When you put too much in the disposal at once, instead of concentrating on chopping only a few items at once, the disposal will do a less-than stellar job at chopping a large portion at once.
 This means larger chunks get through, contributing to disposal clogs and breaking the electrical circuit near the reset switch.

 The only thing that should go down the garbage disposal is food.
 When non-food objects come in contact with the garbage disposal, it could damage your disposal.
 Silverware makes a grating noise sound on contact, causing a jam in the device.
 Paper, fabric, foil, plastic, a washcloth, a sponge, and flower plant clippings are noise-free yet contribute to clogs and jams.

 Flower plant clippings, paper, and foil cut well but contribute to clogs — the wet clumps are not easy to push down the drain.
 If they get stuck in the pipeline, they will prevent other items from going down the drain.
 Fabric, plastic, sponges, and washcloths also don't cut well on the impeller blades.
 A garbage disposal's attempt to grind these items will result in jamming.